CyborgsDream/dev/README.md

 Content pages are now stored as JSON files inside `data/pages`.
 The list of pages is defined in `data/pages.json`.
 Each page JSON contains a `title` and `body` field.
 The `page.html` template reads these files and displays the content dynamically.

+The dashboard heading is loaded from `data/site.json`.
+Update that file to change the main page title shown on `index.html`.

 To add a new page:

 1. Create a new JSON file in `data/pages` (e.g. `my-page.json`).